alisqi/TwigQI/README.md

 an implicit one. `ExpressionParser->parseArguments()` (line 628) will create identical ASTs for both.

 Another is that comments are not added to the AST at all (see `Lexer->lexComment()`), making it impossible to process type hints in `@var` comments.
+Support for this has been added in [a Twig PR](https://github.com/twigphp/Twig/pull/4009).
+Let's 🤞 this gets merged!

 # Inspections
 Here's a list of inspections considered relevant.

 Those marked with ❌ are (considered) impossible to implement with the current design given the limitations.

-Most, if not all, of these inspections depend on the ability to inspect comments.
+Most, if not all, of these inspections depend on the ability to inspect comments, and can't be implemented *yet*.

 ## Variable types
 * ❌ Invalid type (e.g., `{# @var i nit #}`)